qReolq/data-generator-microservice/README.md

 ### Usage

+You can find Docker compose file in [Data analyser service](https://github.com/qReolq/data-analyser-microservice) <code>docker/docker-compose.yaml</code>.

+Application is running on port 8081.

+### Environments
 To start an application you need to pass variables to .env file.

-Application is running on port 8081.
+* <code>KAFKA_BOOTSTRAP_SERVERS</code> - Bootstrap server in Kafka

 ### Endpoints